 NSIDC adds a projection (.prj) file to each tar file received from the CIS.
-Each projection file contains the exact same content.
+Each projection file on or before 24 July 2011 contains the exact same content, and each file after 24 July 2011 contains the exact same content, as noted above.
 NSIDC renames the projection file to correspond to the shapefile file name in each tar file.
 For example: cis_SGRDRHB_20061211_pl_a.shp and cis_SGRDRHB_20061211_pl_a.prj.

 Temporal coverage spans from 2006 to the present.
 The start date of the data for each region differs.
 See Table 1 for a list of start dates by region.
 Data begin in 2006 when production of the ice charts in SIGRID-3 format began.
 Users should note that the CIS has produced regional ice charts since 1968 in .e00 format, but these files are not included in this SIGRID-3 data set.

 |Western Arctic||May 2006|

 |East Coast||May 2006|

 The temporal resolution is as follows: